Rhine and Moselle

 Practical: Koblenz attractions map

-Source: own research on site at the Koblenz attractions with friendly support (overnight) by HRS, but the opinion is our own.
+Source: Research on site at the Koblenz sights with the friendly support (overnight stay) by HRS, but the opinion is our own.

 Photos: © Copyright Monika Fuchs, TravelWorldOnline